lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 in the Guangdong province.
 I felt aggrieved that not only my achievement in competition couldn't let me enter the expected schools, but also that my scores in college entrance exam are not good as expected.

-So I finally broke up with this school system in 2014 and I choosed to leave the place which couldn't give what I expect to work in a startup without finishing my bachelor education.
+So I finally broke up with this school system in 2014, and I chose to leave the place which couldn't give what I expect to work in a startup without finishing my bachelor education.
 No matter how my parents stopped me at that time.

 I talked with some high school students.
 They had same mind state.
 This feel of psychological gap was quite normal.